 We continue to evaluate our product development strategy and, as a result, may modify our strategy in the future.
 In this regard, we may, from time to time, focus our product development efforts on different product candidates or may delay or halt the development of various product candidates.
-We may change or refocus our existing development, commercialization manufacturing activities based on government funding decisions and other factors.
-This could require changes in our facilities and our personnel.
+As part of our stabilization efforts in 2024 related to our multi-year strategic plan, we changed and refocused several areas of our business, and may continue to change or refocus our business activities, including product development, commercialization and manufacturing activities based on government funding decisions and other factors.
+This required changes, and may require changes in the future, in our facilities and our personnel.

 Any product development changes that we implement may not be successful.
 In particular, we may fail to select or capitalize on the most scientifically, clinically or commercially promising or profitable product candidates or choose candidates for which government development funds are not available.
 Our decisions to allocate our R&D, management and financial resources toward particular product candidates or therapeutic areas may not lead to the development of viable commercial products and may divert resources from better business opportunities.
 Similarly, our decisions to delay or terminate product development programs could also cause us to miss valuable opportunities.